-The market is stagnated but property values would be sustained even after Brexit due to the continued ability of the buyers to borrow money.
-Even though there has been a decline in price in London, it is still the most expensive place to own a house with an average price at £472,000.
+The market is inactive, but property values sustained even after Brexit due to the continued ability of the buyers to borrow money.
+As a result, although there has been a decline in price in London, it is still the most expensive place to own a house, with an average price of £472,000.

-Foreign investment fell to the lowest since the first quarter of 2016 in the last three months as per Definitive data, mainly, over the uncertainty of the EU – UK exit.
-Since 2009, foreign investment in the real estate was at least $6.4 billion that grew to $22 billion in 2014 but declined after the Brexit vote to $15.9 billion.
+Foreign investment fell to the lowest since the first quarter of 2016 in the last three months as per Definitive data, mainly over the uncertainty of the EU – UK exit.
+Since 2009, foreign investment in real estate was at least $6.4 billion, which grew to $22 billion in 2014 but declined after the Brexit vote to $15.9 billion.

-A London based real estate company said a huge drop in properties put up for sale can be seen.
-RICS data find the new buyer inquiries in February declined for 6 months, and the average time is taken to sell reached new highs of 19.4 weeks.
-The buyers who were expected to invest in real estate are staying longer in rental accommodations.
+A London-based real estate company said a huge drop in properties registered/listed for sale could be seen.
+RICS data find the new buyer queries in February declined by six months, and the average time is taken to sell reached new highs of 19.4 weeks.
+Some buyers preparing to invest in real estate are now staying longer in rental accommodations.

-Price in Scotland and Ireland increased on higher demands
+Price In Scotland and Ireland Increased on Higher Demands

-The price in the Scotland capital is up 7.6 percent on an annual basis, down by almost 10.6 percent at the end of 2018, and Scotland remains to be one of the fastest growing cities in Europe as per Knight Frank latest index.
+The price in the Scotland capital is up 7.6 per cent annually, down by almost 10.6 per cent at the end of 2018, and Scotland remains one of the fastest-growing cities in Europe as per Knight Frank's latest index.

-In Edinburg, the price of family homes continue to grow at the rate of 9.2 percent y-o-y, and the price of flats was 5.1 percent up on a y-o-y basis.
-The growth in the Edinburg property market is driven by insufficient supply and growing demand, where a number of prospective buyers are waiting for the Brexit conclusion to see new properties for sale.
+In Edinburg, the price of family homes continues to grow at the rate of 9.2 per cent y-o-y, and the price of flats was 5.1 per cent up on a y-o-y basis.
+However, insufficient supplies drive the growth in the Edinburg property market, and several prospective buyers are waiting for the Brexit conclusion to see new properties for sale.